 go through the gate, and continue past the allotment gardens.
 This looks like a dead-end road – and it was until recently.

-after the last allotment, a brand-new cycle path begins, part of a new ‘nature boulevard’ along the old sea dike (opened 2011).
+after the last allotment, a new cycle path begins, part of a new ‘nature boulevard’ along the old sea dike (opened 2011).

 cycle on along the new path, mainly on the dike itself.
 In the lake you can see the island Fort Pampus.
-The wooded and fenced area on the left, is the former Muiden explosives works.
+The wooded area on the left is the former Muiden explosives works.

 The factory exploded in 1972, 1966, 1963, 1947, 1923, and 1883, see Buskruitfabriek “De Krijgsman”.
 It was originally a powder mill in Amsterdam: the city ordered it moved to Muiden in 1702.
 Why?
 Because it exploded.
 The plant closed in 2004 – an end to the industrial history of Muiden, which once had a salt works and shipyards.
-The council wants to build luxury housing on the site.
+Redevelopment of the site has started.

 the cycle path drops down from the dike, go straight on (with the dike now right of the path).

 pass behind Diemen power station, the summer and winter routes rejoin here.